Techseeker-404/ComputerVision-Pytorch-OpenCV2/README.md

 ![PYTORCH](https://img.shields.io/badge/PYTORCH-red)
 ![OPENCV2](https://img.shields.io/badge/OpenCV2-green)

-The primary objective of this project is to build a Convolutional Neural Network which can predict whether a patient has brain tumour or nor based on MRI scan image dataset .
+The primary objective of this project is to build a Convolutional Neural Network which can predict whether a patient has brain tumour or not based on MRI scan image dataset .